DigiBP/digibp-spiez/README.md

 ![Process flow](https://github.com/DigiBP/digibp-spiez/blob/Swapna/documentation/Highlevel%20orocess%20flow.png)

-The Following chapter describes the basic idea behind the health insurance process.The fictitious company "We Care Health insurance" offers Basic and supplementary health insurance.
-Both models have  pre-defined  criteria, which need to be satisfied in order to be eligible for the insurance.The eligibilty criteria will be explained in detail in the chapte- Digitalized health insurance process.
+The following chapter describes the basic idea behind the health insurance process.The fictitious company "We Care health insurance" offers basic and supplementary health insurance.
+Both models have  pre-defined  criteria, which need to be satisfied in order to be eligible for the insurance.The eligibilty criteria will be explained in detail in the chapter digitalized health insurance process.

 **Basic insurance:** The customer is eligible for basic insurance if he lives in switzerland.
-Depending on the zipcode,age and gender the price is calculated for every applicant. there are 4 different models that a customer can choose from: Telemedicine, General practitioner, Family doctor model and Standard Model.
+Depending on the zipcode,age and gender the price is calculated for every applicant.
+There are 4 different models that a customer can choose from: Telemedicine, General practitioner, Family doctor model and Standard model.

-**Additional Insurance:** If a customer wishes to apply for a supplementary insurance he can select from different models : Alterative, dental and Life insurance by answering additional health questions.
+**Additional insurance:** If a customer wishes to apply for a supplementary insurance he can select from different models : Alterative, Dental and Life insurance by answering additional health questions.

-Based on the type of Insurance selected, the price is calculated and contract is sent to the customer.when the customer signs the contract and sends it back to the company through email via integromat, it is saved in the database and the application process is closed.
+Based on the type of insurance selected, the price is calculated and contract is sent to the customer.when the customer signs the contract and sends it back to the company through email via integromat, it is saved in the database and the application process is closed.

 In order to understand the current application process, a high level AS-IS process was first created using Camunda BPMN 3.0.
-The AS-IS process required a lot of human interaction as explained in the next section(AS-IS Process).
-To minimize the human tasks the process is digitalized, and every step of digitalization process is documented (TO-BE Digitalized).
+The AS-IS process required a lot of human interaction as explained in the next section.
+To minimize the human tasks the process is digitalized, and every step of digitalization process is documented.